top of page

 The 1947 Hollister Motorcycle Riot

-A note for visitors here: These interviews were conducted in late
+A note for visitors here: These interviews were conducted in late 1998.
+All participants were eye

-1998.
-All participants were eyewitnesses to the events which came to be known as the
+witnesses to the events which came to be known as the Hollister motorcycle riot.
+Excerpts of these

-Hollister 'motorcycle riot'.
-Excerpts of these interviews were published in Classic Bike, but the
+interviews were published in Classic Bike, but the full transcripts are presented here to document

-On July the 4th 1947, 4,000 'straightpipers' rode into Hollister.
-Their plan was to spend the
+On July 4th, 1947, 4,000 'straightpipers' rode into Hollister.
+They planned to spend the long weekend

-the local police admitted that the bikers "did more harm to themselves than they did to the
+admitted that the bikers "did more harm to themselves than they did to the town," but the press blew

-town" but the press blew the story out of proportion.
-When the events were dramatised by
+the story out of proportion.
+When Hollywood dramatised the events in 'The Wild One', America's image

-read what really happened, in the words of people who were really there.
+of motorcycling changed forever.
+Now you can read what really happened, in the words of people who

-At the end of World War II, the central California town of Hollister had a population of about
+At the end of World War II, the central California town of Hollister had a population of about 4,500.

-riding; there were facilities for scrambles, hill climbs, and dirt-track racing at Bolado Park (about 10 miles away) and at Memorial Park, on the outskirts of town.
-Through the 1930's, Hollister had been the site of popular races sanctioned by the American Motorcyclist Association, and promoted by the Salinas Scramblers (correction - Salinas Ramblers).
+The gently rolling farmland surrounding the community was well-suited to motorcycle riding; there were facilities for scrambles, hill climbs, and dirt-track racing at Bolado Park (about 10 miles away) and at Memorial Park, on the outskirts of town.
+Through the 1930s, Hollister had been the site of popular races sanctioned by the American Motorcyclist Association, and promoted by the Salinas Scramblers (correction - Salinas Ramblers).
 Spectators rode in on A.M.A. organised 'Gypsy Tours', and as attendances grew, the Memorial Day races became as important to Hollister as the livestock fair or the rodeo.

-Racing was postponed after America's belated entrance into World War 2When it was organised again for 1947, local merchants welcomed a major source of revenue back to the Hollister economy.
+Racing was postponed after America's belated entrance into World War II.
+When it was organised again in 1947, local merchants welcomed a major source of revenue back to the Hollister economy.

 "TITTER YE NOT".